0xkafkaa/kafkaa.xyz/content/about.md

 title = "About"
 +++

-I am Manoprasanth MATHAVAN, who hail from a little coastal town named [*Pondicherry*](https://en.wikipedia.org/wiki/Pondicherry) situtated on the South Indian peninsula.
+I am Manoprasanth MATHAVAN, who hail from a little coastal town named [*Pondicherry*](https://en.wikipedia.org/wiki/Pondicherry) situated on the South Indian peninsula.
 I am an Engineer by profession.
 I have a great zeal towards fabricating ideas, research, learn and experiment. *Kafkaa* is one such experiment as well.

 The primary motive behind this experiment is to build *Kafkaa* as a [*Digital Garden*](https://www.technologyreview.com/2020/09/03/1007716/digital-gardens-let-you-cultivate-your-own-little-bit-of-the-internet/).
 The concept of a digital garden doesn't really rely on any particular ethos, in short its less about connection and feedback and more about building a quiet space that we can call ours.